 Auto claims adjusters typically are insurance company employees and assigned to claims when accidents occur.
 They often need to view damaged cars in person, which means working both in the field and in the office to determine the appropriate settlement amount.
 Settlement processes become more involved when accidents result in personal injury.
 In those cases, medical bills and records must be reviewed and subjective claims like pain and suffering must be negotiated.
 Attorneys are often involved.

-Property claims adjusters evaluate damage to homes or businesses caused by many things, including natural disasters such as floods.
+Property claims adjusters evaluate the damage to homes or businesses caused by many things, including natural disasters such as floods.
 Working as a catastrophic insurance claims adjuster can be a nomadic experience, requiring travel all over the country in response to ice storms, hurricanes, tornadoes, and major floods.
-Part of the job is to keep a close eye on the weather in order to be ready to assist wherever you are needed.
+Part of the job is to keep a close eye on the weather in order to be ready to assist wherever needed.

 Insurance Claims Adjuster Salary